yelenatph/SolrNet/Documentation/Facets.md

 # Faceting
+This is change I want to commit
 SolrNet supports [faceted searching](https://cwiki.apache.org/confluence/display/solr/Faceting).
+One more commit is added
 There are basically three kinds of facet queries:

  1. querying by field
  1. date facets
  1. arbitrary facet queries
+This change I don't want to commit
 Facet queries are issued through the `FacetQueries` property of `QueryOptions`.
 Then the `QueryOptions` instance is passed to the server instance.

 #### Facet Limits